-Already more people receive broadband internet wirelessly than
+Already more people receive broadband internet wirelessly than over

-fixed networks, but vendors are competing to reduce the cost of
+fixed networks, but vendors are competing to reduce the cost of fibre and

 even copper in rural areas

 The broadband access market is characterised by a series of global disparities.
 There is disparity in broadband penetration rates between different regions: in Africa overall broadband uptake is commonly estimated at less than 1%, while in North America fixed household broadband penetration is thought to be around 77%.

 There is also disparity in penetration rates between different countries in one region: according to broadband research specialist Point Topic, Romania has around 48% of households connected to fixed broadband compared with 87% or more in the Netherlands.

 And then there is disparity in available broadband speeds between urban and rural areas within individual countries: in the UK, for example, Edinburgh has an average fixed line maximum speed of 10.1 megabits a second, while more rural areas tend to have lower speeds and a greater proportion of customers who receive speeds less than 2 megs.